You are here: Home » On Inspiration » Life without limits: 9 technologies that empower people with physical diabilities

 Wearable technologies have grown tremendously over recent years, providing many options to assist those with physical disabilities.
 These range from prosthetics and smartwatches that detect early symptoms of medical issues to glasses that offer audio and visual assistance that help those with disabilities navigate their surroundings more safely.

 Alexa and Google Home simplify life for people with physical disabilities to access digital devices without using keyboards or a mouse.
-Simply using voice command technology, these AI-powered helpers can respond to requests for information, control smart home devices, place orders online, set reminders and alerts to keep those living with physical disabilities on track and help stay out of danger.
+Using voice command technology, these AI-powered helpers can respond to requests for information, control smart home devices, place orders online, and set reminders and alerts to keep those with physical disabilities on track and help them stay out of danger.

 These technologies are only some of the many innovations being created today to assist individuals living with physical disabilities in more independent lives.
 As technology advances, more tools and applications will likely emerge that enable individuals with muscular dystrophy and other conditions leading to increasing physical disability to experience greater autonomy and freedom.

-The mentioned advances in technology, amongst others, have significantly enhanced quality of life for those with physical disabilities, providing greater access to their environments.
-AI-enabled virtual assistants, accessibility apps or integrated hearing aids have made life more manageable for physically disabled people than ever before.
+The mentioned advances in technology, amongst others, have significantly enhanced the quality of life for those with physical disabilities, providing greater access to their environments.
+AI-enabled virtual assistants, accessibility apps, and integrated hearing aids have made life more manageable for physically disabled people than ever before.
 As technology advances, the possibilities for improving their lives will only become more significant.

 Top photo credit: Yomex Owo on Unsplash